Connect with us

 The agency replied with an emailed statement that said it provided the same information to Lauderdale County last year as it had in prior years, but it’s unclear what specific information that included.

-“Each year, information is provided to each county board of supervisors that includes overall budget information of each county health department and the services these funds ,” the emailed statement from spokesperson Liz Sharlot reads.
+“Each year, information is provided to each county board of supervisors that includes overall budget information of each county health department and the services these funds support,” the emailed statement from spokesperson Liz Sharlot reads.
 “Our local administrators also meet with county officials, as needed, to answer any questions and provide additional information.
 This information was provided to Lauderdale last year as it had been provided in years past.”

 The statement goes on to say that the money from Lauderdale was funding county health department personnel as well as equipment and supplies.

-Mississippi Today reached out to the state Health Department again on Tuesday with follow-up questions, whether the Health Department provided the county officials with the information they sought regarding how the money was spent and how the supervisors’ decision not to award the agency any money impacted the county health department’s operations.
+Mississippi Today reached out to the state Health Department again on Tuesday with follow-up questions, including whether the Health Department provided the county officials with the information they sought regarding how the money was spent and how the supervisors’ decision not to award the agency any money impacted the county health department’s operations.

 Spokesperson Elizabeth Grey did not answer any specific questions, including if and how the Lauderdale County Health Department was impacted.
 She said on Thursday that Edney and Caulfield were working to schedule a meeting with the Lauderdale County Board of Supervisors to rectify the situation — after that meeting, the agency would respond to Mississippi Today’s questions, she said.